 what your UVP (unique value proposition) is,

 problems your potential clients face, and your solutions, among other things.

 Once you identified your content and scheduled it, you can create eye-catching Instagram posts with Adobe Spark Post, a handy Instagram post maker.
-This editing tool is easy to use, you just pick a template and then familiarize your post by choosing a suitable font, color, design, and editing the texts to your liking.
+This editing tool is easy to use, you just pick a template and then familiarize your post by choosing a suitable font, color, and design, and editing the text to your liking.
 You can also use Avatar Cropper to quickly take your square image and place it in a circle for social media profiles.

 Reviews and testimonials

 Today, everyone looks at reviews before committing to buying anything.
 Great reviews are like referrals, customer reviews are very vital.
-Even bad ones can be used to your advantage, by responding clarifications, and/or steps you’re taking to avoid client dissatisfaction.
+Even bad ones can be used to your advantage, by responding to clarifications, and/or steps you’re taking to avoid client dissatisfaction.